compulim/iter-fest/README.md

 ### Converting an iterator to iterable

-`iteratorToIterable` can convert iterator and generator into `IterableIterator` and enable for-loop iteration on them.
+`iteratorToIterable` converts iterator and generator into `IterableIterator` and enable for-loop iteration.

 Iterating a generator is generally not recommended.
 Please read [this section](#does-this-work-on-generator) to avoid pitfalls when iterating a generator.